*Updated with new tips and tricks from Wise House followers*

 Like it or loathe it, we all have to do a spot of housekeeping now and again!
-The second in my Eco Living blog series shares the simple steps we’ve taken towards a more natural way of cleaning our home.
+In this second in my Eco Living series I share the steps I’ve taken towards achieving a more natural way of cleaning our home.

 Step One: Reduce your range of cleaning products